 Cacao butter is an edible vegetable fat obtained from whole cacao beans by cold-pressing them to extract theobroma oil.
 This oil solidifies at room temperature, similar to coconut oil, and this solid form is called cacao butter.
 Cacao butter can be used as a substitute for butter in dairy-free or vegan baking, and is a wonderful addition to the low carb pantry.
 Unlike cocoa butter, which is processed at a high heat, killing off any nutrients or vitamins, cacao butter retains the healthy fats, antioxidants, and nutrients present in the raw material.

 Fruits are nature’s desserts, and are high in fibre, vitamins, and water.
 However, most fruits are also very high in sugar, which, although natural, can be excessive for those that are insulin resistant or diabetic.
 Fruits are therefore sparingly used in low carb cooking, but when used in the right amounts in their natural state (fresh, not dried, whole, not concentrated), they add wonderful natural sweetness and flavour to food.
 The skin of fruits is usually very rich in antioxidants and fiber.
 This is the reason that berries, which have greater amounts of skin, gram for gram, are often considered healthier than larger fruits.
-Berries, therefore, are a fantastic choice for those following a low carbohydrate lifestyle, due to their high nutrient content and low sugar content when compared to fruits such as peaches, bananas and apples.
+Berries, therefore, are a fantastic choice for those following a low carbohydrate lifestyle, due to their high nutrient content and low sugar content when compared to fruits such as peaches, bananas, pineapples and plums.
 In our recipes, we frequently use raspberries, blackberries, strawberries, and blueberries for their sweetness, avocados for their healthy fats, creamy texture, and soluble fibre, and lemons and limes for their tartness and fresh flavour.

 Here at Up To Gnu Good we occasionally use some vegetables in our sweet treats, including courgettes (zucchini), carrots, pumpkin, and even butternut squash.
 When used in the right amounts, they add just the right amount of moisture, texture, and flavour to what are traditionally thought to be sweet foods, so the next time you pick up one of our chocolate muffins, you might be in for a pleasant surprise!